EEOB-BioData/BCB546X-R/_episodes/04-data-frames.md

 Because `match()` returns where it finds a particular value, `match()`’s output can be used to join two data frames together by a shared column.

-OK, so what we are trying to do is to add the colun "name" from the second dataset to the first one, to see whether and in which repeat each motif is contained.
+OK, so what we are trying to do is to add the column "name" from the second dataset to the first one, to see whether and in which repeat each motif is contained.

 Because we are dealing with multiple chromosomes, we start by merging two column, `chr` and `motif_start`: